sj2812/LearningToRank/README.md

 # LearningToRank

-tensorflow-ranking is a library which helps in building Learning too Rank (LTR) models which use neural networks.
+tensorflow-ranking is a library which helps in building Learning to Rank (LTR) models which use neural networks.
 This .ipynb notebook is an attempt to explain how to use this library to rank documents given various (Query,set(documents)) pairs.

 The notebook consists of the following parts: